foxglove/ros-foxglove-bridge/README.md

 Parameters are provided to configure the behavior of the bridge.
 These parameters must be set at initialization through a launch file or the command line, they cannot be modified at runtime.

  * __port__: The TCP port to bind the WebSocket server to.
 Must be a valid TCP port number, or 0 to use a random port.
 Defaults to `8765`.
  * __address__: The host address to bind the WebSocket server to.
 Defaults to `0.0.0.0`, listening on all interfaces by default.
-Change this to `127.0.0.1` to only accept connections from the local machine.
+Change this to `127.0.0.1` (or `::1` for IPv6) to only accept connections from the local machine.
  * __tls__: If `true`, use Transport Layer Security (TLS) for encrypted communication.
 Defaults to `false`.
  * __certfile__: Path to the certificate to use for TLS.
 Required when __tls__ is set to `true`.
 Defaults to `""`.
  * __keyfile__: Path to the private key to use for TLS.
 Required when __tls__ is set to `true`.
 Defaults to `""`.